nigelhaim/3rdYr_2ndSem/Thesis Orientation.md

 	- Improving each other
 	- Once per month
 - Approval for defense
-	- If sir finds something wrong there will be consequences
+	- Possible consequences on failure to secure the research's integrity
 		- Spend another semester
 		- Change the topic
 	- Expect on the delays and deliverables